Joao-Tiago-Almeida/Modelling-and-Simulation-of-Control-Systems/README.md

 - Markov chain problems regarding discrete event systems;
 - Interconnection of Inertial's and Body's references frame for modeling Autonomous Vehicles.

+# Introduction to MATLAB / SIMULINK programming
+How can we digitally (discrete time) study natural problems (continuous problems)?

+This exercise simulate nonlinear systems in SIMULINK such as car movement, symbiosis predator/prey relationship or Double pendulum' movement.
+With MATLAB software it was possible to manage simulations and evalute results.

+# Optimization of a hard disk's servomechanism
+How does servomechanism behaviours?

+Based on state-space transformation, this exercise involves the behaviour of a servomechanism and his responses to multiple stimuli.

+# Dynamics of a basic metronome

+How can we simple predict the response of and non linear systems, during his steady-state?

+Here it is worked with state-space which represents model linearization of a steady-state such as a metronome oscillating around steady point.

+# Detection of WiFi hotspots
+What it is the behavior of a chain based on his transition states probability?
+Is it possible to locate a antenna based various receivers' information?

+Here it is simulate the time evolution of a graph based on Markov Chain model with probabilistic methods and Monte Carlo Method.

 ## Git Commands
 - [Git Commands](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)